GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/03-channel-components/01-channels-screen.md

 )
 ```

-There are four main action handlers you can use with the `ChannelScreen`:
+There are four main action handlers you can use with the `ChannelsScreen`:

 * `onHeaderClickAction`: Handler for the default header trailing icon click action.
 * `onItemClick`: Handler when a `Channel` is clicked.